darrpama/SmartCalcV3/README.md

 Make your application cross-platform:

-- Add support for Linux
-- Add support for Windows
+- Add support Linux, Mac and Windows
-- The installer should also be available for Linux and Windows (several different installers are allowed)
+- The installer should also be available for Linux, Mac and Windows (several different installers are allowed)

 ## Chapter IV